- About Us

 The curriculum is the beating heart of Ilsham C of E Academy; it has been carefully crafted and organised so that our pupils gain the necessary knowledge and skills to take them into the next stages of their education and beyond.

 Our curriculum is ambitious and we want our pupils to achieve the impossible and develop the determination to succeed.
 Our ambition gives us the purpose and desire to create change in our local communities and the wider world beyond.
-Leaning into our Christian vision of `The sky’s the limit but not for us’, we want our pupils to be empowered so that they can enact change.
+Leaning into our Christian vision of `To grow and flourish wherever you are planted’, we want our pupils to be empowered so that they can enact change.

 The curriculum is based on the acquisition of knowledge and skills which are the fundamental blocks of learning for each subject.
 This carefully chosen content enables all children to meet new and exciting concepts across a range of subjects in a sequential way and through the scope of our curriculum, learning is layered reiteratively so that prior learning is built upon.